YangZhaoCICAMS/MANOC/README.md

   `summarize(sim_Results,nsim,target)`

 # Inputs
-- ndose.A: the total number of dose levels of drug A.
-- ndose.B: the total number of dose levels of drug B.
-- samplesize: the maximum number of patients to be enrolled.
+- alpha: the prespecified feasible bound.
 - cohortsize: the number of patients in each cohort.
-- target: the target toxicity rate.
+- delta: a small increment on the posterior probabilities for the untried dose combinations.
 - epi: A small positive value that defines the neighbourhood of the target toxicity probability.
-- alpha: the prespecified feasible bound.
-- delta: a small increment on the posterior probabilities for the untried dose combinations.
 - eta: the dose-switching cutoff.
+- j_curr: the current dose level of drug A.
+- k_curr: the current dose level of drug B.
+- n: a matrix recording the number of patients treated at each dose combination.
+- ndose.A: the total number of dose levels of drug A.
+- ndose.B: the total number of dose levels of drug B.
 - NN: the number of samples of **p** generated from its prior distribution.
 - nsim: the number of trials simulated under each scenario.
+- p.sample.mat: the samples of **p** simulated from its joint prior distribution using the function `generate_p.sample.mat()`.
+- samplesize: the maximum number of patients to be enrolled.
+- sim_Results: the simulation results produced by the function `simulation`.
+- simid: the seed of the random number generator.
+- target: the target toxicity rate.
-- Tox_Prob_Mat: the prespecified toxicity probability under each scenario.
+- Tox_Prob_Mat: a prespecified toxicity probability matrix in simulation study.
-- y: A matrix recording the number of toxicities at each dose combination.
+- y: a matrix recording the number of toxicities at each dose combination.
-- >n: A matrix recording the number of patients treated at each dose combination.

 # Examples
-We apply the MANOC design to the phase Ib trial with a combination of buparlisib and trametinib.
+We apply the MANOC design to the phase Ib trial with a combination of five doses of buparlisib and four doses of trametinib.

 ## Next Dose Level
 If ten cohorts of patients have been enrolled and the corresponding number of patients treated at each dose combination *n* and the corresponding number of toxicities *y* are